Sean Davis (American football): Pre-draft

-Pittsburgh Steelers (first stint)
+Pittsburgh Steelers

 2016

-The Pittsburgh Steelers selected Davis in the second round (58th overall) of the 2016 NFL Draft.
+The Pittsburgh Steelers selected Davis in the second round (58th overall) of the 2016 NFL draft.
 Davis was the third safety drafted in 2016.

 On May 20, 2016, the Steelers signed Davis to a four-year, $4.08 million contract with a $1.17 million signing bonus and $1.80 million guaranteed.
 Davis began training camp developing as the Steelers' future strong safety and competed against Robert Golden for the starting role, but was forced to play the nickel position after Senquez Golson suffered a foot injury.
 He was the best option with fellow rookie Artie Burns also out due to an injury.
-On September 12, 2016, the Steelers started Davis at their nickel back position for the first game of the season against the Washington Redskins.
+On September 12, the Steelers started Davis at their nickel back position for the first game of the season against the Washington Redskins.
 He finished with a total of four tackles in the Steelers' victory and became the first rookie defensive back to start a season opener for the Steelers since Chad Scott in 1997.
 During a Week 3 loss to the Philadelphia Eagles, he finished with a total of seven combined tackles and also suffered an injury to his back during the game.
-On October 9, 2016, he was again the Steelers' starting nickel back against the New York Jets and would finish the game with four solo tackles and six total.
+On October 9, he was again the Steelers' starting nickel back against the New York Jets and would finish the game with four solo tackles and six total.
 Davis was demoted from the nickelback position in favor for Artie Burns after playing in the slot for the first five games of the season.
-On November 13, 2016, Davis made a critical penalty when he grabbed the face mask of Cowboys tight end Jason Witten with less than 30 seconds left in the fourth quarter.
+On November 13, Davis made a critical penalty when he grabbed the face mask of Dallas Cowboys tight end Jason Witten with less than 30 seconds left in the fourth quarter.
 The 15-yard penalty put the Cowboys, who were down 29–30 at the time, in field goal range and they would score the game-winning touchdown the very next play.
 He later explained he was attempting to pry the ball but when Witten ducked he accidentally grabbed his facemask.
 Davis finished the 35–30 loss with a combined five tackles.